-Criterion 4.1 The Organization shall identify the local communities that exist within the Management Unit and those that are affected by management activities.
-The Organization shall then, through engagement with these local communities, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations, that apply within the Management Unit.

-4.1.1 The smallholder has an appropriate assessment, that the smallholder is aware of, to determine if there are any local communities in the smallholder's location that are potentially affected by the smallholder's forestry activities in the smallholder's forest.

-4.1.2 If potentially affected local communities are present in the smallholder's location (4.1.1), the smallholder knows the local communities' legal and customary rights of tenure, access and use in the smallholder's forest.
+- 4.1 The Organization shall identify the local communities that exist within the Management Unit and those that are affected by management activities.
+The Organization shall then, through engagement with these local communities, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations, that apply within the Management Unit. - 4.1.1 The smallholder has an appropriate assessment, that the smallholder is aware of, to determine if there are any local communities in the smallholder's location that are potentially affected by the smallholder's forestry activities in the smallholder's forest. - 4.1.2 If potentially affected local communities are present in the smallholder's location (4.1.1), the smallholder knows the local communities' legal and customary rights of tenure, access and use in the smallholder's forest.

-4.1.3 If potentially affected local communities are present in the smallholder's location, the smallholder has identified the interests of the local community in the smallholder's forestry Draft for PSU Review FSC-STD-RAP-01-2021 V-1 FSC Regional Forest Stewardship Standard for Smallholders activities in the smallholder's forest.

-4.1.4 If potentially affected local communities are present in the smallholder's location, the smallholder has identified and sought to resolve any conflicts or disputes with those local communities in the smallholder's forest.
+- 4.1.3 If potentially affected local communities are present in the smallholder's location, the smallholder has identified the interests of the local community in the smallholder's forestry activities in the smallholder's forest. - 4.1.4 If potentially affected local communities are present in the smallholder's location, the smallholder has identified and sought to resolve any conflicts or disputes with those local communities in the smallholder's forest.